Parkland increases 2023 Guidance and announces Investor Day; Expects to deliver $2 billion Adjusted EBITDA ambition one year early

 - Investor Day to provide update on strategy execution, capital allocation framework, and financial outlook

 CALGARY, AB, Sept.
-5, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Parkland Corporation ("Parkland", "we", "our", or the "Company") (TSX: PKI) announced that strong performance has resulted in higher 2023 Adjusted EBITDA Guidance of $1.8 billion to $1.85 billion and accelerated the delivery of its $2 billion Adjusted EBITDA ambition to 2024, one year earlier than anticipated.
+5, 2023 /PRNewswire/ - Parkland Corporation ("Parkland", "we", "our", or the "Company") (TSX: PKI) announced that strong performance has resulted in higher 2023 Adjusted EBITDA Guidance of $1.8 billion to $1.85 billion and accelerated the delivery of its $2 billion Adjusted EBITDA ambition to 2024, one year earlier than anticipated.
 Parkland will host an Investor Day on November 14, 2023 to provide an update on the execution of its strategy, capital allocation framework, and financial outlook.

 "At our 2021 Investor Day, we shared the ambitious goal of doubling our Adjusted EBITDA to $2 billion by 2025," said Bob Espey, President and Chief Executive Officer.
 "By integrating acquired companies, capturing synergies, and driving organic growth and cost efficiencies, we now expect to accomplish this goal without further acquisitions, one year early."